IthronMinya/IthronMinya.github.io/README.md

 From the nowadays large zoo of different saliency methods and their derivatives for this blog we settled on giving a short introduction on the most basic and widespread methods.
 In the following experiment we compared Gradient x Input, Integrated Gradients, and GradCam.

 #### Vanilla Gradients
-The Vanilla Gradients method works with three simple steps.
+The Vanilla Gradients <a href="#8">[8]</a> method works with three simple steps.
 First we make a forward pass with our input image.
 Then perform the backward pass to the input layer, for which we normally wouldn't compute the gradients for, but these are exactly what we are looking for.
 The gradients give us an estimate of pixel saliency because they are calculated with respect to the predicted output class, and are hence contributing to its prediction probability.
 <p align="center">
   <img src="https://latex.codecogs.com/svg.image?\bg{white}E_{GRAD}(I_0)&space;=&space;\frac{\delta&space;S_a}{\delta&space;I}|_{I&space;=&space;I_a}" title="https://latex.codecogs.com/svg.image?\bg{white}E_{GRAD}(I_0) = \frac{\delta S_a}{\delta I}|_{I = I_a}" />
 </p>